eriktheswede/pushover-send/README.md

 2. Create a pushover application if you have not already done so (pushover.net -> Apps & Plugins -> Create a New Application / API Token)

 3. Add an SMS provider in the Synology DSM interface:
 Go to Control Panel -> Notification -> SMS.
-Click "Add SMS service provider"
+Click "Add SMS service provider".
 Give it a name, I suggest pushover-send, and paste the following URL where it asks for sms url: http://localhost/pushover-send.php?userkey=username&appkey=pwd&to=1234&text=Hello+World Assign the variables as follows: